Careers

 1. The payroll processing for Federal Work-Study students is now conducted by the department through SOLAR.
 Any questions concerning Federal Work-Study student payroll processing, access, or training should be directed to Federal Work-Study (Ext.
 2373).

-2. If the department has missed the transaction deadline, is reporting payroll from a prior pay period, or is making other adjustments to a Federal Work-Study student's payroll, they must use the Work-Study Payroll Adjustment Form C-60-10 (OHRS-PS) (also Attachment D3.
-If you have questions concerning the processing of this form, please call the Payroll Specialist assigned to your department.
+2. If the department has missed the transaction deadline, is reporting payroll from a prior pay period, or is making other adjustments to a Federal Work-Study student's payroll, they must use the Prior Pay Period Adjustment Form.
+If you have questions concerning the processing of this form, please call the Payroll Technician assigned to your department.
 This form must be submitted to the WSO for approval.
-Once approved, the WSO will submit the form to the Payroll office for processing (usually the same day).
+Once approved, the WSO will submit the form to the Payroll office for processing.

-1. The CSU policy restricts student assistant work time.
-In addition, the Internal Revenue Service guidelines for student assistants to remain exempt from social security and Medicare deductions, limits their normal working hours to 20 during the school year.
+1. Work Hours: The CSU policy restricts student assistant work time.
+In addition, the Internal Revenue Service guidelines for student assistants to remain exempt from Social Security and Medicare deductions, limits their normal working hours to 20 during the school year.
 An exception is allowed during winter inter-session, spring break, and summer session.

-A. During the Academic Semester (please see CSUN campus academic calendar), Student Assistants may work up to 20 hours per week total in all positions.
+• During the Academic Semester (please see CSUN campus academic calendar), Student Assistants may work up to 20 hours per week total in all positions across campus.

 Tuesday = 8 hours